API-Skeletons/doctrine-graphql/README.md

 Events
 ------

-You may modify the query builder used to fetch any connection by subscribing to events.
+You may modify the query builder used to resolve any connection by subscribing to events.
 Each connection may have a unique event name.
+Pass as the second parameter to `$driver->resolve()`

 ```php
 use ApiSkeletons\Doctrine\GraphQL\Event\FilterQueryBuilder;